Early Lake Erie: Highstand

 Shoreline features indicate Lake Erie rose to a highstand, 3 to 4 m above its present level about 4,700 YPB.
 The Niagara River Outlet eroded to its current level about 3,500 YBP.

 Transition to modern Lake Erie

-When Lake Erie reached its present level 3,500 YPB, the southern tributary river that had created incised channels through the lacustrine sediment and glacial till during the low-water stages was flooded.
+When Lake Erie reached its present level 3,500 YBP, the southern tributary river that had created incised channels through the lacustrine sediment and glacial till during the low-water stages was flooded.
 This created the drowned estuarine river mouths common along the western shore.
 These drowned shores became the source of beach sand, forming the massive sand spits at Long Point and Presque Isle, and creating new spits at Point Pelee, Ontario, and Cedar Point, Ohio.
 At the same time barrier beaches were formed across the mouths of most of the estuarine tributaries.